CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

     ssh-keygen -t rsa -C "<USER>"
     ```

-2. Copy the SSH *public* key to each switch that you want to upgrade using one of the following methods:
+3. Copy the SSH *public* key to each switch that you want to upgrade using one of the following methods:

-    - Manually copy the the SSH public key to the */home/\<USER\>/.ssh/authorized_keys* file on each switches, or
+    - Manually copy the the SSH public key to the */home/\<USER\>/.ssh/authorized_keys* file on each switch, or
     - Run `ssh-copy-id USER@<switch_ip>` on the server where the SSH key pair was generated for each switch

-3. Copy the SSH *private* key into the text box in the Create Switch Access card.
+4. Copy the SSH *private* key into the text box in the Create Switch Access card.

-    {{<figure src="/images/netq/lcm-access-create-SSH-300.png" width="250">}}
+    {{<figure src="/images/netq/lcm-access-create-SSH-310.png" width="250">}}

 <div style="padding-left: 18px;">
 {{<notice note>}}